JeBear76/EC2-Lambda/README.md

     * _s3-access-for-ec2_ policy: Interacts with S3 using
     * _lambda-access-for-ec2_ policy: Allows triggering lambda functions
     * _cloudwatch-access-for-ec2_ policy: Log to cloudwatch
+    * _ec2-access-for-ec2_ policy: Get the 'Project' tag for the running instance
+    * _system-manager-access-for-ec2_ policy: Get the code bucket parameter based on the 'Project' tag

 ### Buckets
 - ec2-lambda-input